IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 ## 3. Add Data

 [Clone this repo](https://github.com/IBM/blackbox-ai-models-explained-using-cortexcertifai)
-Navigate to [data](https://github.com/IBM/predict-fraud-using-auto-ai/tree/master/data) and save the file on the disk.
-Review the data glossary from the data folder for more details. `Note: Citation is needed to use this dataset for any other projects.`
+Navigate to [data/assets](https://github.com/IBM/blackbox-ai-models-explained-using-cortexcertifai/tree/main/data/assets) and save the file by name `german_credit_eval.csv` on the disk.
+The dataset will be available under the Certifai toolkit which was downloaded in the previous step.

 Click on Assets and select Browse and add the csv file from your file system.